As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 Quartz | In southeastern Oklahoma, the Ouachita Mountains, southwestern Oklahoma, Wichita Mountains |

-You can find many different types of gemstones, minerals, and other interesting materials in Oklahoma.
-In Comanche County and the McCurtain County, quartz, malachite, aegirine, orthoclase, and barite are common.
+Oklahoma has many different types of gemstones, minerals, and other interesting materials.
+In Comanche County and McCurtain County, quartz, malachite, aegirine, orthoclase, and barite are common.

-However, if you want a more unusual gemstone, such as brochantite, you have to go to Garvin County.
+However, if you want a more unusual gemstone, such as brochantite, you must go to Garvin County.
 In the Ouachita and Wichita Mountains, plenty of quartz is available.

-Dolomite crystals are also common in Oklahoma, and they are mined quite extensively.
-These crystals are made out of magnesium and carbonate of calcium, and they vary in color, from white to pink, and cream.
+Dolomite crystals are also common in Oklahoma and are mined quite extensively.
+These crystals are made of magnesium and calcium carbonate, varying in color from white to pink and cream.

 Gypsum and barite rose are also popular collectible gemstones in Oklahoma, with the barite rose being the state rock of Oklahoma since 1968.
-Another famous crystal, the hourglass selenite, is the official state crystal of Oklahoma since 2005.
+Another famous crystal, the hourglass selenite, has been the official state crystal of Oklahoma since 2005.

 Selenite crystals are also available to collect at the Salt Plains National Wildlife Refuge.
-Here, you can encounter single, clusters, or penetration twins crystals.
+Here, you can encounter single, cluster, or penetration twin crystals.
 Enthusiasts are however allowed only 10 pounds of crystals and one large cluster to collect.

-When it comes to collecting fossils in Oklahoma, they are mostly of invertebrates from a variety of different species, such as mollusks, trilobites, snails, and sea corals, but plant fossils are also frequently found.
+When it comes to collecting fossils in Oklahoma, they are mostly invertebrates from various species, such as mollusks, trilobites, snails, and sea corals, but plant fossils are also frequently found.
 Petrified wood is also abundant in Oklahoma.

-Dinosaur fossils are quite common in Oklahoma, with the Acrocanthosaurus atokensis being the state dinosaur since 2006.
+Dinosaur fossils are quite common in Oklahoma, with the Acrocanthosaurus tokens being the state dinosaur since 2006.

 This ancient beast roamed the lands around 100 million years ago and lived around 45 million years before the reign of the famous Tyrannosaurus rex.